 Information you can access here includes a variety of municipal initiatives to foster an inclusive community by identifying and removing barriers faced by persons with disabilities.

 Norfolk County is committed to providing quality goods and services which are accessible to all persons we serve.
 County Council approved the Accessibility Policy

 Norfolk County Council has adopted a Multi-Year Accessibility Plan as well as Annual Status Reports which outline the County’s strategy to prevent and remove barriers as well as its priorities related to accessibility.
-The Plan is available in accessible formats, upon request.
+The Plans are available in accessible formats, upon request.

 Accessibility Standards Impact Private / Non-Profit Sector Businesses

 Contractor and Volunteer Information

 As of January 1, 2010, businesses and individuals that Norfolk County has contracted to provide goods or services must ensure that their employees are trained on providing accessible customer service.
 As of January 1, 2014 businesses and individuals must also be trained on the Integrated Accessibility Standards Regulation.
 In general, any person or organization that does business with or for Norfolk County must receive this training.